 Contemporary Electronic Music Festival

-EAVESDROP presents contemporary electronic music and sound art from more than a dozen outstanding Berlin-based and international artists.
+The two day festival EAVESDROP presents contemporary electronic music and sound art from more than a dozen outstanding Berlin-based and international artists.
 Abstract, critical, exciting and experimental - EAVESDROP explores how digital cultures have fundamentally altered how we experience both music and the world.

 EAVESDROP is located at the Musikbrauerei, one of the last authentic locations in Prenzlauerberg.
 The 120 year old Schneider Brewery is tucked away between Greifswalder Strasse and Volkspark Friedrichshain and is a rare building to remain unspoiled by gentrification.

 Musikbrauerei, Greifswalder Str.23A (1.44 mi) Berlin, 10405

 Day Tickets: 12 euros / Festival Pass: 20 euros